mindaffect/pymindaffectBCI/docs/source/build_your_own_optical_sensor.rst

    * The lower pin of cyton channel of choice (by default this is set to channel 8)
    * The upper pin of ganglion channel of choice

-The black wire should be connected to the *GND* gpio pin & ground signal pin (in bipolar mode, the lower pin of ganglion and the upper pin of cyton)
+The black wire should be connected to the *GND* gpio pin and ground of the signal pin (in bipolar mode, the lower pin of ganglion and the upper pin of cyton)
    .. image:: images/7.png
    .. image:: images/8.png
    .. image:: images/9.png